-The term ‘smartphone’ refers to a multi-functional mobile phone handset that pack in everything from a camera and web browser to a high-density display.
+The term smartphone refers to a multi-functional mobile phone handset with includes features such as a camera, web browser and a high-density display.

-Other key features of a smartphone include masses of storage space, microSD card slots to allow you to upgrade further and intuitive touchscreen user interfaces so you can access all the great functions of the handset quickly and easily.
+Other key features of a smartphone include additional storage space, microSD card slots to allow you to upgrade further, and intuitive touchscreen user interfaces so you can access all the great functions of the handset quickly and easily.

 To keep these super, high-end mobiles running smoothly, smartphones are equipped with powerful micro-processors.
 These are what enable smartphone users to access more than one function or app simultaneously and ensure that there’s minimal lag at all times.